 - This black and white image displays a full gradation of tones from white to black, betting showing you how this is handled on a real image.

-This printer color test image is from Photodisc, now owned by Getty, and was released under a freeware licence, so you are free to use this as you wish for a test print image.
+This printer color test image is from Photodisc, now owned by Getty, and was released under a freeware license, so you are free to use this as you wish.

-This is an excellent printer calibration test image because it really covers every real-world situation you might find yourself printing, and can be used as both a laser printer test image and an inkjet printer test image.
+This is an excellent printer calibration test image because it really covers every real-world situation you might find yourself printing, and is ideal for laser printers as well as standard inkjets.

 - Middle Section